Frequently Asked Questions

 What are the girls (Catherine & Charlotte) doing for school?

-The girls attend a small international school called The Giving Tree.
+For the first few years the girls attend a small international school called The Giving Tree.
 It was founded by two expatriate mothers over a decade ago as a nursery and has since expanded into a Primary School.

 Are you afraid of X, Y, or Z happening?